 But let’s look at them one at a time, so that you can make the best decision about which is the best android tablet for you and your artwork.

-The Samsung Galaxy Tab S7+ has the biggest screen, at 12.4 inches, and the extra size can make a big difference in detailed work (or any work, really) compared to the smaller Samsung Galaxy Tab S7 and Samsung Galaxy Tab S6 Lite screens.
-The Samsung Galaxy Tab S7+ screen is also noticeably brighter, deeper and higher resolution, and with better blacks, whites and colors – all big factors in creating art on the screen.
+The Samsung Galaxy Tab S7+ has the biggest screen, at 12.4 inches, and the extra size can make a big difference in detailed work (or any work, really) compared to the smaller Galaxy Tab S7 and Samsung Galaxy Tab S6 Lite screens.
+The Galaxy Tab S7 plus screen is also noticeably brighter, deeper and higher resolution, and with better blacks, whites and colors – all big factors in creating art on the screen.

-The Samsung Galaxy Tab S7+ has excellent overall performance as an Android tablet, and all of the art software works perfectly, with no discernable lags or loading delays.
+The Galaxy Tab S7+ has excellent overall performance as the best Android tablet, and all of the art software works perfectly, with no discernable lags or loading delays.
 It also has really fine cameras, great wifi and internet performance, runs cool and charges fast.
 A great Android tablet in pretty much every respect.

-If you want the top Android art tablet available, and also want the best Android tablet, this is an amazing product, and highly recommended.
-Not just the best Samsung Galaxy Tab tablet an artist can get, the Samsung Galaxy Tab S7+ is clearly the best Android art tablet on the market from any company in 2021, and one of the best Android tablets overall.
+If you want the best Android tablet available, and also want the best Android tablet, this is an amazing product, and highly recommended.
+Not just the best Samsung Galaxy Tab tablet an artist can get, the Galaxy Tab S7+ is clearly the best Android tablet on the market from any company in 2021, and one of the greatest Android tablets overall.

 With the smallest screen of the three, lower resolution, slightly less vivid and accurate colors, lower contrast and brightness, the Samsung Galaxy Tab S6 Lite is easy to write off, but when you compare the Samsung Galaxy Tab S6 Lite to other brands you may change your mind.

-In fact, the screen is quite beautiful for this price category, and is very usable for most artists.
-The pen-to-screen experience is also far, far superior to other brands, and I never had any issues with performance running any of the available art software.
+In fact, the screen on Samsung Galaxy Tab S6 is quite beautiful for this price category, and is very usable for most artists.
+The pen-to-screen drawing experience is also far, far superior to other brands, and I never had any issues with performance running any of the available art software.
 Overall performance as a tablet is also great for its price range, and the camera is better than its numbers might suggest, but you should know that the Samsung Galaxy Tab S6 Lite does not have a SIM card slot, and cannot be used as a cellphone.